✓ 90-day parts & labor warranty✓ Springfield-based technicians✓ Locally owned & operated

 How do I schedule microwave repair?

-Call 417-351-3155 or use the service request form.
-Include the microwave brand, model number if available, installation type, and the symptoms you are seeing.
+Call (417) 351-3155 or book online.
+Include the appliance type, brand, model number if available, and the symptoms or installation details.

 Symptoms and first checks